 After initially studying a design for a new home on a suburban lot, the clients decided to stay in their existing home.
 The project involved removing a poorly built first floor garage and bedroom and replacing it with an addition to provide for a new family room, kitchen, sunroom, bathroom and two bedrooms.
 A two-car garage was built into the sloped site using exposed concrete retaining walls.

-The client had three objectives beyond satisfying the space needs: change the image of their home to a more contemporary one; preserve the existing gardens; and improve energy performance.
+The clients had three objectives beyond satisfying space needs: Change the image of their home to more contemporary; Preserve the existing gardens; And improve energy performance.

-To accomplish these objectives the following were developed: The original shape of the home was retained but the siding and windows were replaced in a cleaner form; A bold roof form was introduced; Placement of the addition where construction removed; and Incorporation of new exterior wall and roof insulation, sun shades and an upgraded HVAC system.
+To accomplish these objectives the following were developed: The original shape of the home was retained but the siding and windows were replaced in a cleaner form; A bold roof form was introduced; The addition was placed where construction was removed; And the incorporation of a new wall and roof insulation, sun shades and an upgraded HVAC system.